 ✉ a.kutt [at] uq.edu.au

+I am currently Senior Ecologist, North Australia for Bush Heritage Australia, responsible for the research partnerships, science and monitoring on our magnificent reserves, including Ethabuka, Cravens Peak, Pullen Pullen (night parrot country!), Edgbaston, Yourka and Carnarvon.
 I have worked in the field of wildlife conservation for many years throughout Australia, and across a variety of roles including with the Queensland and Victorian Governments, Biosis, GHD, JCU TropWater and CSIRO.
-I am currently a Healthy Landscape Manager and Ecologist with Bush Heritage Australia, based in Longreach and responsible for the arid and riverine landscapes in south-western Queensland.
-In these roles, I have had to tackle the application of research, ecology and conservation data to management decisions, in all its multitude of successes and frustrations.
-I am revelling in my current role working for an NGO whose imprimatur is landscape and species focussed conservation outcomes for Australia’s fantastic biodiversity.
+I am currently based on the Atherton Tablelands.
+In my role, I must tackle the application of research, ecology and conservation data to adaptive management and decision making, in all its multitude of successes and frustrations.
+I am revelling in my current role working for an NGO whose imprimatur is applied landscape and species focussed conservation outcomes for Australia’s fantastic biodiversity.

-I have ended up, by design, a jack of all trades field ecologist, having delved into bird, mammal, reptile, plant, and community ecology, across a diverse range of ecosystems from wet forests to arid rangelands.
+I worked on, and undertaken research on, bird, mammal, reptile, plant, and community ecology, across a diverse range of ecosystems from wet forests to arid rangelands.
 My research has ping-ponged around threatened species, landscape ecology, environmental and climate change, biodiversity monitoring and condition assessment, and the impact of threatening processes (fire and grazing, weeds and feral animals, despotic native species).
-I am now focused on more practical reserve management outcomes, but key to this is facilitating and working in research partnerships to undertake targeted projects that help Bush Heritage manage its estate more effectively.
-I am pleased therefore to join Green Fire Science as an adjunct.
+I am now focused on more practical adaptive management outcomes, but key to this is facilitating and working in University and community partnerships, to undertake targeted projects that help Bush Heritage manage its estate more effectively.